 - Maintain an office procedure manual outlining all key aspects of your practice and a list of all law office contacts and business information.
-Include information all insurance policies, accounting information, a firm inventory of all office furniture, artwork, equipment (including all computer hardware and programs, serial numbers, usernames, and passwords) and ensure that a copy of this manual is stored outside the office or in a secured, fireproof location.
+Include information about insurance policies and accounting information, and a firm inventory of all office furniture, artwork, equipment (including all computer hardware and programs, serial numbers, usernames, and passwords).
+Ensure that a copy of this manual is stored outside the office or in a secured, fireproof location.
 Consider developing a formal emergency response plan and documenting your policies.

 - Collect and store all employees’ home and cell phone information along with at least one emergency contact number, in a secure off-site location.